pnlbwh/intrust-pipeline/README.md

     git clone https://github.com/pnlbwh/intrust-pipeline mypipeline
     cd mypipeline

+All the configuration files specific to your project will be saved in `config/`.
+These are `SetupData.sh`, your case list (a text file with a list of your project's case id's), and the two text files required by the automated mask generation (`skullstripping-ants`).
+To make `SetUpData.sh`, use `SetUpData.sh.example` as a template, replacing the filepaths with your own.

+    cd config
+    cp SetUpData.sh.example SetUpData.sh
-Next, replace the file paths in `config/SetUpData.sh` with your own.
-Create two text files: `config/trainingt1s.txt` and `config/trainingmasks.txt`, with each line being the absolute file path to your t1's and masks that you'd like to use to generate the rest of your t1 masks, around 10 or 20.
+    # replace filepaths in SetUpData.sh with your own and save

+Next, create two text files: `trainingt1s.txt` and `trainingmasks.txt`, with each line being the absolute file path to your t1's and masks that you'd like to use to generate the rest of your t1 masks, around 10 or 20.
+Finally, save your list of case id's in a text file, one per line, with the name you used in the variable `caselist` that you set in `SetUpData.sh`.

 Finally, run `pipleline-files/setup.sh`.
 This will copy the necessary `.do` scripts from your `pnlutil` repo to your pipeline folder.